IvanZ505/runb-notes/docs/cog-decision/society-and-groups.md

 **Behavioral Game Theory**:

-- HOw people *actually* behave in strategic interactions.
+- How people *actually* behave in strategic interactions.

 ### Prisoner's Dilemma
 - Suppose you and another prisoner are held in separate cells, for two joint offences.